Michael Creutz: Background

 Creutz was born in 1944 in Los Alamos, New Mexico.
 His father, Edward Creutz, was also a physicist and was working on the Manhattan Project to help build the atomic bomb at the time of Michael's birth.

-Creutz graduated with honor with a bachelor's degree in physics from Caltech in 1966.
+Creutz graduated with honor with a bachelor's degree in physics from Caltech in 1966. afterward, he married chemist Carol Creutz.
 He did his graduate work at Stanford University under a NSF Graduate Fellowship, graduating in 1970.
 His thesis was done at the Stanford Linear Accelerator Center and his adviser was the noted physicist Sidney Drell.

 After his graduation he served shortly as a research associate at SLAC before moving to the Center for Theoretical Physics at the University of Maryland, College Park, where he was a fellow from 1970-1972.
 In 1972 he joined the High Energy Theory Group at Brookhaven National Laboratory, becoming a senior physicist in 1985 and serving as group leader from 1984 to 1987.
 In 2003 he became an adjunct professor at the C. N. Yang Institute for Theoretical Physics at nearby Stony Brook University.